US Virgin Islands travel guide

 UK health authorities have classified the United States as having a risk of Zika virus transmission in Florida, Texas (Cameron County and Hidalgo County only), Puerto Rico and the US Virgin Islands.
 For more information and advice, visit the National Travel Health Network and Centre website: for travel to Florida and Texas (Cameron County and Hidalgo County only) - for travel to Puerto Rico - for travel to US Virgin Islands - for travel to American Samoa - for travel to Guam.

-Florida, Puerto Rico and the US Virgin Islands were affected by Hurricanes Irma and Maria in September 2017.
-The post-storm environment in Puerto Rico and the US Virgin Islands remains fragile.
+Puerto Rico and the US Virgin Islands were affected by Hurricanes Irma and Maria in September 2017.
+Infrastructure in these territories remains fragile.
 If you’re in an affected area, you should continue to follow the advice of the local authorities.

 The Atlantic and Northern Pacific hurricane season normally runs from June to November and can affect US coastal regions, Hawaii, and Guam.
 The South Pacific tropical cyclone season normally runs from November to May and can affect American Samoa.
 You should monitor the progress of approaching storms on the US National Hurricane Center website and follow instructions issued by the local authorities, including any evacuation orders.

 The Federal Emergency Management Agency’s (FEMA) website contains information about how to prepare for extreme weather conditions and what to do if you are told to evacuate.
 It also provides a list of disaster supplies that will help if you live in an area affected by storms and hurricanes.